 I. ELIPSE GASTRIC BALLOON

 III.
 GASTRIC BALLOON WITH ENDOSCOPY-12 MONTH TREATMENT

 After gastric balloon operation

 In the gastric balloon procedure, physical activity should be avoided for 24 hours after both balloon placement and removal.
 Although there is no restriction in practice for solid foods, in practice it is recommended to switch after a few days of liquid food.
-It is also recommended to consume less cold or hot drinks and to stay away from the first three days after the procedure.
+It is also recommended to consume fewer cold or hot drinks and to stay away from the first three days after the procedure.
 Solid food should be discontinued three days before the balloon is removed, and all food intakes, including water, should be discontinued 12 hours before the balloon is removed.

 Patient profile for gastric balloon

 Although gastric balloon appeals to a wide range of patients, it is not recommended to be applied to certain patient groups.
-These can be listed as steroid or coagulant use, substance abuse, mental disorders, patients with a history of laparoscopy, patients with gastrointestinal problems and people with infectious bowel disease.
+These can be listed as steroid or coagulant use, substance abuse, mental disorders, patients with a history of laparoscopy, patients with gastrointestinal problems, and people with infectious bowel disease.

 In addition to the medical convenience of the patient, the gastric balloon method turns the imbalance between food intake and physical activity in favor of the patient in individuals who have disabilities in doing physical activity (such as amputation, skeletal system diseases or disorders, lack of physical activity due to other accompanying diseases).
-For this reason, gastric balloon may be applied to every individual who has problems in balancing physical activity and nutrient exchange, does not have stomach and digestive system problems, and is suitable for endoscopy.
+For this reason, a gastric balloon may be applied to every individual who has problems in balancing physical activity and nutrient exchange, does not have stomach and digestive system problems, and is suitable for endoscopy.